πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 Jamie Partridge

-I've spent the last three months testing content repurposing tools for our own marketing at PostEverywhere and for a handful of client projects on the side.
-Nine tools.
+I've spent another three months testing content repurposing tools for our own marketing at PostEverywhere and for a handful of client projects on the side.
+Twelve tools this time.
 Real subscriptions.
 Real content fed through each one.

-Here's what I learned: most "content repurposing" tools only do one thing well.
-The marketing pages all promise "turn one piece of content into 100 posts," but when you actually sit down to use them, you realise Opus Clip is really a video clipper, Lately is really a blog-to-tweets engine, and Buzzsprout Repurpose is really a podcast-to-video pipeline.
+Here's what I learned (still): most "content repurposing" tools only do one thing well.
+The marketing pages all promise "turn one piece of content into 100 posts," but when you actually sit down to use them, you realise Opus Clip is really a video clipper, Lately is really a blog-to-tweets engine, and Castmagic is really a podcast-to-everything engine.
 They are not interchangeable.

 Let's get into it.